-That said, understanding how to dress for your body shape as a woman over 50 can make the whole experience of shopping for clothes and accessories easier, with a result that gives you more confidence as well as embracing who you are today.
+That said, understanding how to dress for your shape as a woman over 50 can make the whole experience of shopping for clothes and accessories easier, with a result that gives you more confidence as well as embracing who you are today.

 Get your FREE printable, How to Dress for Your Body Shape, right here!
 It’s part of my Resource Library

 featured image credit: ID 81052516 © Imagination13 | Dreamstime.com, fruit image credit: ID 85698190 © Yurakp | Dreamstime.com